3D Printing Glossary: Terms Explained Simply

 Z-Offset

-A pragmatic approach: First, roughly level the bed, then use a simple first-layer test to adjust the Z-Offset in 0.02–0.05 mm steps until the lines lie cleanly next to each other and are still recognizable.
+A pragmatic approach: first roughly level the bed, then use a simple first-layer test to adjust the Z-offset in 0.02–0.05 mm steps until the lines lie neatly next to each other and are still recognizable.

-G-code is the sequence of individual command lines that your printer understands – from "Move the nozzle to X/Y/Z" to temperatures and fan speeds.
-In the slicer, you can view the toolpaths layer by layer.
-When we're looking for a "mysterious" error in support, we almost always first look at the G-code preview: it mercilessly shows, for example, if support is landing in the wrong place or if perimeters are missing.
+G-code is the sequence of individual command lines that your printer understands – from "move the nozzle to X/Y/Z" to temperatures and fan speeds.
+In the slicer, you can view the path progressions layer by layer.
+When we're looking for a "mysterious" error in support, we almost always look at the G-code preview first: It mercilessly shows whether, e.g., support is landing in the wrong place or perimeters are missing.

 Retraction

-Retraction pulls the filament back a bit during travel moves to prevent plastic from dripping from the nozzle and creating fine threads ("Stringing") between model areas.
+Retraction pulls the filament back a bit during travel moves, so that no plastic drips from the nozzle and fine threads ("stringing") form between model areas.
 Too little retraction leads to cobwebs, too much can damage the filament or cause air bubbles.

-As rough starting values, we often use 4–6 mm retraction at 25–40 mm/s in Bowden systems, and 1–2 mm at similar speeds in Direct Drive systems.
-It's important to test changes incrementally – ideally with a small stringing test model before risking large prints.
+As rough starting values for Bowden systems, we often use 4-6 mm retraction at 25-40 mm/s, and for direct drive systems, rather 1-2 mm at a similar speed.
+It's important to test changes incrementally – ideally with a small stringing test model, before risking large prints.

 Mini-Checklist: If the print looks "weird"

-When new material or a new printer is introduced in our workshop, we consciously invest a few hours in test prints: cubes, towers, bridges.
-This allows us to provoke typical errors and quickly see which terms in the slicer we need to adjust.
+When a new material or a new printer arrives in our workshop, we consciously invest a few hours in test prints: cubes, towers, bridges.
+This way, we provoke typical errors and quickly see which terms in the slicer we need to adjust.

-Test prints like these squares help with calibration and optimization of printer settings.
+Test prints like these squares help with calibrating and optimizing printer settings.

-Test prints like these squares help with calibration and optimization of printer settings.
+Test prints like these squares help with calibrating and optimizing printer settings.

-Warping describes the bending of edges upwards when the material shrinks during cooling and partially detaches from the print bed.
-ABS and larger parts are particularly susceptible to this.
-The result is warped housings, distorted surfaces, and in the worst case, broken prints.
+Warping describes the lifting of edges when the material shrinks during cooling and partially detaches from the print bed.
+ABS and larger parts are particularly prone to this.
+The result is crooked enclosures, warped surfaces, and in the worst case, broken prints.

 Overhang & Bridging

-Overhangs are areas printed diagonally "into the air"; bridging are horizontal spans between two points.
-The steeper the angle or the longer the bridge, the more likely the strands will sag or break.
+Overhangs are areas printed diagonally "into the air"; bridges are horizontal spans between two points.
+The steeper the angle or the longer the bridge, the more likely strands will sag or break.

 Support

-Support are temporary structures that the printer builds under overhangs or free-floating areas.
+Supports are temporary support structures that the printer builds under overhangs or free-floating areas.
 They are removed after printing.
-Too little support and your layers will sag; too much support and you'll spend your evening with pliers and a cutter.
+Too little support and your layers will sag; too much support and you'll spend the evening with pliers and a cutter.

-In practice, it has proven effective for us: activate support only where the geometry really needs it (set "Support from build plate only", slightly increase the Support Z distance at contact, and keep the support density value moderate).
+In practice, we've found it best to: only enable support where the geometry really requires it (set "Support from build plate only", slightly increase contact Z distance, and keep the support density value moderate).
 This way, undersides remain acceptably clean without you having to dismantle the parts.

 Stringing – fine threads between parts

-Stringing is the fine threads that hang between two areas of your model when the nozzle continues to lose material while traveling.
-This looks messy, but it can usually be quickly controlled with correct retraction settings, slightly lower nozzle temperature, and dry filament.
+Stringing is the fine threads that hang between two areas of your model when the nozzle continues to lose material during travel moves.
+This looks messy, but can usually be brought under control quickly with correct retraction settings, slightly lower nozzle temperature, and dry filament.

 A practical approach: First, print a small stringing test model, then gradually adjust retraction distance and temperature.
-If the threads decrease, you can transfer the same settings to your real projects.
+If the threads decrease, you can transfer the same settings to your actual projects.

 Many terms in 3D printing simply describe specific printer components.
-Knowing what goes where makes troubleshooting much easier.
+If you know what goes where, troubleshooting becomes much easier.

 The FDM printing process: Layer by layer to the finished object.